General Info – summary

 SA Tree No. 537.

-Combretaceae (Bushwlillow family).
-In this family, there are about 16 genera, containing about 530 species.
+Family: Combretaceae (Bushwlillow family).
+In this family, there are about 16 genera, which contain about 530 species.
 In South Africa, there are 5 genera and 41 species.
-Here the genera with Trees include Combretum, Lumnitzera, Pteleopsis and Terminalia.
+Genera with Trees on this website include Combretum, Lumnitzera, Pteleopsis and Terminalia.
 The simple and usually entire Leaves lack stipules.
-Flowers are usually bisexual, usually with twice the number of stamens as sepals or petals.
+Flowers are usually bisexual.
+There are usually twice the number of stamens as sepals or petals.
 The inferior Ovary has 1 locule and usually only 1 of the ovules develops into a seed.
-Fruit is usually indehiscent and can be winged or ridged.
+Fruit is usually indehiscent and may be winged or ridged.

 Conservation: National Status: L C. (Least Concern).
 Assessed: 2005 (W. Foden and L. Potter).